Haidbauer incident: Trattenbach

 In August 1918 Wittgenstein completed his Tractatus Logico-Philosophicus, first published in 1921 in Germany, and widely regarded as one of the most important works of 20th-century philosophy.
 After military service during the First World War, he decided to become an elementary school teacher.
 One of his sisters said this was like using a precision instrument to open crates.

-He attended teacher-training college in the Kundmanngasse in Vienna in September 1919, and in 1920 was given his first job as a teacher in Trattenbach, a village of a few hundred about 90 km southwest of Vienna.
+He attended teacher-training college in the Kundmanngasse in Vienna in September 1919, and in 1920 was given his first job as a teacher in Trattenbach, a village of about 90 km southwest of Vienna.
 He did not have a high opinion of the villagers, writing to Bertrand Russell in October 1921: I am still at Trattenbach, surrounded, as ever, by odiousness and baseness.
 I know that human beings on the average are not worth much anywhere, but here they are much more good-for-nothing and irresponsible than elsewhere.After renting a room in the attic of the local grocer's store, Wittgenstein was soon the object of gossip among the villagers, who regarded him with suspicion.
 Waugh writes that the brighter pupils remembered him with affection.
-He taught them about architecture, botany, geology, bought a microscope for them, made model steam engines, and showed them how to dissect a squirrel, and how to boil the flesh off a cat then reassemble its skeleton.
+He taught them about architecture, botany, geology, bought a microscope for them, made model steam engines, showed them how to dissect a squirrel, and how to boil the flesh off a cat then reassemble its skeleton.
 Hermine Wittgenstein, his older sister, watched him teach, and said the pupils literally crawled over each other in their desire to be chosen for answers or demonstrations.He spent hours with favoured pupils, offering them extra tuition outside the classroom, sometimes until eight in the evening, which did not endear him to their parents.
 He would take them on overnight trips to Vienna to see museums and cathedrals; after one such trip the group had to hike at night through a forest for 12 miles from the station at Gloggnitz, back up the mountain to Trattenbach.

 One boy, Karl Gruber, from an impoverished family with six children, became a favourite.
 The two studied Latin, Greek and mathematics together from four to seven in the evening, then dined in Wittgenstein's room.
 He proposed to Karl's parents that he adopt the boy, offering to send him to the city and finance his education.
 The mother agreed, but the father said no and called Wittgenstein "ein verrückter Kerl" ("a crazy fellow").